udzura/slides/rubykaigi2025/index.md

 ----

-# File System Handling in WASI p1 Compatible Runtimes
+# File System Handling in WASI p1

-- In WASI p1 compatible WASM runtimes, by default, they cannot access the parent environment's file system at startup.
+- In WASI p1 compatible WASM runtimes, by default, they **cannot** access the parent environment's file system at startup.
-- When starting a WASM runtime, you need to pass information about the file system you want to share with the parent environment at fd = 3 and beyond
+- When starting a WASM runtime, you need to pass information about the file system you want to share with the parent environment at `fd = 3` and beyond
-  - This is called preopens
+  - This is called "preopens"

 ----

 # File System Sharing Initialization Process

 - (Based on wasi-sdk's assumptions)
-- File system registration is done in the `__wasilibc_populate_preopens(void)` function
+- File system registration is done
+  - in the `__wasilibc_populate_preopens(void)` function
   - Checks preopens sequentially from fd = 3 using `fd_prestat_get()`
-  - Gets names with `fd_prestat_dir_name()` and registers them with the process
+  - Gets names with `fd_prestat_dir_name()` and register
-  - Returns `EBADF` and exits when there's no registration
+  - Returns `EBADF` and exits when there's no more preopens

 ----